Early modern human: Dispersal and archaic admixture

 In September 2019, scientists reported the computerized determination, based on 260 CT scans, of a virtual skull shape of the last common human ancestor to modern humans/H. sapiens, representative of the earliest modern humans, and suggested that modern humans arose between 350,000 and 260,000 years ago through a merging of populations in East and South Africa while North-African fossils may represent a population which introgressed into Neandertals during the LMP.

+According to a study published in 2020, there are indications that 2% to 19% (or about ≃6.6 and ≃7.0%) of the DNA of four West African populations may have come from an unknown archaic hominin which split from the ancestor of humans and Neanderthals between 360 kya to 1.02 mya.

 Anatomy

 Generally, modern humans are more lightly built (or more "gracile") than the more "robust" archaic humans.
 Nevertheless, contemporary humans exhibit high variability in many physiological traits, and may exhibit remarkable "robustness".
 There are still a number of physiological details which can be taken as reliably differentiating the physiology of Neanderthals vs. anatomically modern humans.

 Anatomical modernity

-The term "anatomically modern humans" (AMH) is used with varying scope depending on context, to distinguish "anatomically modern" Homo sapiens from archaic humans such as Neanderthals and Middle and Lower Paleolithic hominins with transitional features intermediate between H. erectus, Neanderthals and early AMH called archaic Homo sapiens.
-In a convention popular in the 1990s, Neanderthals were classified as a subspecies of H. sapiens, as H. s. neanderthalensis, while AMH (or European early modern humans, EEMH) was taken to refer to "Cro-Magnon" or H. s. sapiens.
-Under this nomenclature (Neanderthals considered H. sapiens), the term "anatomically modern Homo sapiens" (AMHS) has also been used to refer to EEMH ("Cro-Magnons").
-It has since become more common to designate Neanderthals as a separate species, H. neanderthalensis, so that AMH in the European context refers to H. sapiens, but the question is by no means resolved.
+The term "anatomically modern humans" is used with varying scope depending on context, to distinguish "anatomically modern" Homo sapiens from archaic humans such as Neanderthals and Middle and Lower Paleolithic hominins with transitional features intermediate between H. erectus, Neanderthals and early anatomically modern humans called archaic Homo sapiens.
+In a convention popular in the 1990s, Neanderthals were classified as a subspecies of H. sapiens, as H. s. neanderthalensis, while anatomically modern humans (or European early modern humans), was taken to refer to "Cro-Magnon" or H. s. sapiens.
+Under this nomenclature (Neanderthals considered H. sapiens), the term "anatomically modern Homo sapiens" has also been used to refer to European early modern humans ("Cro-Magnons").
+It has since become more common to designate Neanderthals as a separate species, H. neanderthalensis, so that anatomically modern human in the European context refers to H. sapiens, but the question is by no means resolved.

 In this more narrow definition of H. sapiens, the subspecies Homo sapiens idaltu, discovered in 2003, also falls under the umbrella of "anatomically modern".
 The recognition of H. sapiens idaltu as a valid subspecies of the anatomically modern human lineage would justify the description of contemporary humans with the subspecies name Homo sapiens sapiens.
 However, biological anthropologist Chris Stringer does not consider idaltu distinct enough within H. sapiens to warrant its own subspecies designation.

-A further division of AMH into "early" or "robust" vs. "post-glacial" or "gracile" subtypes has since been used for convenience.
-The emergence of "gracile AMH" is taken to reflect a process towards a smaller and more fine-boned skeleton beginning around 50,000–30,000 years ago.
+A further division of anatomically modern human into "early" or "robust" vs. "post-glacial" or "gracile" subtypes has since been used for convenience.
+The emergence of "gracile anatomically modern human" is taken to reflect a process towards a smaller and more fine-boned skeleton beginning around 50,000–30,000 years ago.